Aegishjalmvr/EleganZe/README.md

 EleganZe
 ========

-the repository for EleganZe Gnome-Shell theme
+Is a minimalistic approach on the gnome-shell theme